Titanium Electrolytic Cell Module

 Electrode Gap & Alignment Check

-Plate spacing, stack arrangement, and active area layout are checked to support voltage and output stability.
+Plate spacing, stack alignment and active area layout are verified to support stable voltage and output performance.

-Housing, gasket, unions, and sealing interfaces are tested to reduce leakage risk.
+Housing, gaskets, unions and sealing interfaces are tested to prevent leakage and installation issues.

 Electrical Continuity Test

-Terminals, busbars, current path, and connections are checked for stable power input.
+Terminals, busbars, current path and connections are checked to ensure stable current input and safe operation.

 Output & Function Testing

-Current-voltage behavior, chlorine output, flow response, or functional performance can be checked according to project requirements.
+Current-voltage behavior, chlorine output, flow response and functional performance are validated according to project requirements.

 Quality Item What We Verify Why It Matters

-Chlorine Output Available chlorine generation under defined test conditions Confirms performance target
+Output Behavior Current-voltage curve, chlorine output and functional performance under test conditions Confirms performance target and functional reliability

-Final Dimensions Drawing compliance, replacement fit, mounting points, and terminal position Supports OEM installation and replacement compatibility
+Final Dimensions Drawing compliance, replacement fit, mounting points and terminal positions Supports OEM installation and replacement compatibility

 Performance Proof for OEM Cell Buyers